chrismchampion/macOS-quick-actions/README.md

 Automatically convert one or more Word documents selected in the Finder to PDF.
 Saved in the same folder.

 Accessible via three ways:
-1. Right click menu
+* Right-click menu
-2. Finder window shortcut
+* Finder window
-3. MacBook Pro Touch Bar
+* MacBook Pro Touch Bar

 ### Create a new Reminder
 Quickly add a new reminder to your ```Reminders``` list.